hbahadirsahin/go-grpc-basic-url-parser/README.md

 # TO-DO Tasks

-- [ ] Client code will take "-address" and "-url" as input argument/parameter
 - [ ] Learn mock and write unit-tests.
 - [ ] More edge case checker and better error handling.
 - [ ] Write an extended README for installing and using this project.

 # Finished Tasks

+## Update 21.12.2018

+- [x] Client code will take "-address" and "-url" as input argument/parameter

 ## Update 20.12.2018